Align-content - Property CSS

 The nuance is important, even if very often it doesn't make a difference because the elements occupy the entire height of the line.

-For example, here is a flex container whose lines are positioned at the beginning of the container by the align-content
+For example, here is a flex container whose lines are positioned at the beginning of the container by the align-content property,

-and the elements positioned at the bottom of their line by align-items
+and the elements positioned at the bottom of their line by align-items.

 align-content:start;